QIANQIANHU/escape-for/README.md

   <dl><dt>Webpack requires a webpack.config.js configuration file in the top-level of the project directory.</dt></dl>

-* touch webpack.config.js and add these lines:
+* touch webpack.config.js and add these lines:<https://www.learnhowtoprogram.com/react/react-fundamentals/building-an-environment>
   ```
-    const webpack = require('webpack');//The path library is a dependency of Webpack.
-It allows us to resolve file pathss
+    const webpack = require('webpack'); //The path library is a dependency of Webpack
     const { resolve } = require('path');

     module.exports = {